For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 29. Castles – One of the best things about living in the UK is that there are more castles than you can shake a stick at.
 Use this interactive map to find ones that are close to you, and step back in time as you explore turrets and moats.
 Some have entrance charges, while some are free, so make sure you check before you go.

-30. Cheap gigs – Music gigs are often really expensive (particularly for the big names and big venues).
+30. Cheap gigs – Gigs are often really expensive (particularly for big names and big venues).
 But every city will have smaller, independent venues with up-and-coming acts on the line-up.
-Let go of your usual music tastes and try something different – you could find yourself enjoying it more than you'd expect!
+Let go of your usual music tastes and try something different – you could enjoy it more than you'd expect!
 Our tips for getting cheap concert tickets will help.

 music gig